JoannaMacDev/JoannaMacDev.github.io/_posts/2019-12-30-Property-Wrappers-And-Multiple-Attributes.md

 ### Introduction

 Ever since leaving C# behind, I have missed the concept of Attributes for types, methods and properties.
-Slowly but surely, Swift has started to add very limited functionality in this area, especially from a custom attributes poit of view; but even then, we are limited to Property Wrapper Attributes and then only one attribute per property.
+Slowly but surely, Swift has started to add very limited functionality in this area, especially from a custom attributes point of view; but even then, we are limited to Property Wrapper Attributes and then only one attribute per property.
 This article seeks to explain a way to provide multiple attributes for one property, using existing Swift mechanisms.

 ### It All Starts With a Protocol